cmarrin/emma-three.js/README.md

 	}

 This example introduces the Spinner prototype.
 At the end of the file the Spinner node is instantiated with a Shape containing a built-in Box node whose color is set to red as its child.
 When run the box spins at the default speed of 1.

+Notice the 2 bits of Javascript code in the example.
+The first is an initialize function which is run after the file is loaded.
+The second is inside a DO instruction which runs whenever the function field changes, which is on every frame.
+It computes the rotation values that cause the box to rotate about the Y axis.

 ## Learn More